 If you’re hankering for that same feeling, you might find yourself a little disappointed with what’s on offer in stores near you.
 Because let’s face it: so many of the options on offer aren’t big enough to fit under a dining table, bed or sofa.
 So today I thought I’d lift the lid on where I shop for rugs for clients, specifically large floor rugs that make an impact.

 Now, full disclosure: a few of the suppliers I’m unveiling below may not sell directly to the public.
 But don’t let that stop you from reading on, because their products are often stocked in stores you know and love.
 Stockist info is available on their website.

-And hey, you can always score large floor rugs for your home at an insanely price if you choose to purchase my online mood board service.
+And hey, you can always score large floor rugs for your home from trade-only suppliers if you choose to work with me to design your home.
 Yes, I’m blatantly advertising my services here and I’m not even sorry about it.
 A guy’s gotta make money and keep the cats fed 😉

 1. The Rug Collection

 The Rug Collection has been around for 10 years and they’re my go-to for large floor rugs with pattern.
 They have exceptional variety, of course, but I’m most smitten with the patterned pieces because they evoke such a sense of sophistication.
 They also collaborate with awesome Aussie designers you know and love.
 Think Shaynna Blaze, Jamie Durie and Katie McKinnon, to name a few.